NicolasKheirallah/NextJs-M365-Blog/data/blog/Hide-Part-Of-Command-bar-In-SharePoint.md

 ![Image](/static/images/assets/CommandBarFormatJson/4.png)

-5. Press Preview to se if it worked and then press save.
+5. Press Preview to see if it worked and then press save if it fills your requirements.
    ![Image](/static/images/assets/CommandBarFormatJson/5.png)